 8. sḫm, form

-sḫm is also defined in The Book of the Dead as ‘power’ and as a place within which Horus and Osiris dwell in the underworld.
+sḫm is called in The Book of the Dead ‘power’ and as a place within which Horus and Osiris dwell in the underworld.

 9. akh, ‘magically effective one’

-Ancient Egyptians believed death occurs when a person’s ka leaves the body.
+Death occurs when a person’s ka leaves the body.
 Ceremonies conducted by priests after death aimed to release a ba‘s attachment to the body.
-This allowed the ba to be united with the ka, creating an entity known as an akḫ.
+This allowed the ba to be united with the ka, creating the akḫ.

-For this to work, some sort of bodily preservation was required, to allow the ba to return during the night, and to rise to new life in the morning.
-The completed akḫs were also thought to re-appear as stars.
+For this to work, bodily preservation was required, to allow the ba something to return to during the night, and from whence to rise to new life in the morning.
+The completed akḫs were also thought to appear as stars.

-These spells helped people avoid the perils of the afterlife, ensuring ‘not dying a second time in the underworld’; and to ‘grant memory always’ to a person.
-In the Egyptian religion it was possible to die in the afterlife; and that death was permanent.
+Spells guarded against ‘not dying a second time in the underworld’; and endevoured to ‘grant memory always’ to a person.

 Your life happening again, without your ba being kept away from your divine corpse, with your ba being together with the akh . . .
 You shall emerge each day and return each evening.